 The new kid on the block.
 Dubai just announced their digital nomad program a few days ago (mid-October 2020) which gives a very unique destination option for nomads.

-Unique Destination: Dubai is the only Middle Eastern country currently offering a digital nomad visa, making it a very different place to land.
+Unique Destination: Dubai (well, the UAE) is the only Middle Eastern country currently offering a digital nomad visa, making it a very different place to land.
 For nomads who have “been there, done that”, Dubai offers a strikingly new backdrop for building an online business.

 Low Cost of Visa: The Visa itself for Dubai is very affordable, which is very attractive for any nomad looking to keep upfront costs low.